vasiluca/anicons/README.md

 ```
 <i class="anico menu close"></i>
 ```
-You can use the s1, s2, s3, s4, s5, or s6 class to change the icon lineweight.
+You can use the s1, s2, s3, s4, s5, or s6 class to change the icon lineweight:
 ```
 <i class="anico menu close s4"></i>
 ```